oranshayer/BRRF/README.md

 ### Pre-trained weights

-For weights already trained on Pascal Context, please download 'fp_weights.npy' from the following link: TODO_WILL_BE_ADDED_SOON
+* For weights already trained on Pascal Context, please download 'fp_weights.npy' from the following link: TODO_WILL_BE_ADDED_SOON
-For weights already trained on BSDS500, please download from the following link: TODO_WILL_BE_ADDED_SOON
+* For weights already trained on BSDS500, please download from the following link: TODO_WILL_BE_ADDED_SOON
+* Representations on BSDS500 images can be downloaded here: https://drive.google.com/open?id=18VetI01cEVgC0hTzoW4i7Z8nM5MJlUxF

 ## BRRF